rust-lang/rfcs/text/0000-optimise-attr.md

 problem of needing to sometimes inhibit some of the trade-off optimisations such as loop unrolling.

-Alternative, of course, would be to add attributes controlling such optimisations, such as `#[unroll(no)]` on top of a a loop statement.
+Alternative, of course, would be to add attributes controlling such optimisations, such as `#[unroll(no)]` on top of a loop statement.
 There’s already precedent for this in the `#[inline]` annotations.

-The author would like to argue that we should eventually have *both*, the `#[optimize(size)]` for people who look at generated code and decide that it is too large, and the targetted attributes for people who know *why* the code is too large.
+The author would like to argue that we should eventually have *both*, the `#[optimize]` for people who look at generated code but are not willing to dig for exact reasons, and the targeted attributes for people who know *why* the code is not satisfactory.

-Furthermore, currently `optimize(size)` is able to do more than any possible combination of targetted attributes would be able to such as influencing the instruction selection or switch codegen strategy (jump table, if chain, etc.) This makes the attribute useful even in presence of all the targetted optimisation knobs we might have in the future.
+Furthermore, currently `optimize` is able to do more than any possible combination of targeted attributes would be able to such as influencing the instruction selection or switch codegen strategy (jump table, if chain, etc.) This makes the attribute useful even in presence of all the targeted optimisation knobs we might have in the future.

 # Prior art
 [prior-art]: #prior-art